 The Alaska Municipal Bond Bank (Bond Bank) was created as a public corporation by the State in 1975 for the purpose of lending money to Alaska's governmental units for their capital projects.
 The Bond Bank is empowered to issue bonds, the proceeds of which are used to purchase bonds, notes or certificates of participation of State municipalities.
 Most of the Bond Bank bonds maintain a Capital Reserve Fund with the State's moral obligation attached.
-As of June 30, 2013, the total principal amount of outstanding bonds and notes of the Bond Bank was \$812.1 million.
-Of this total amount outstanding, \$783.5 million represents general obligation bonds, \$18.0 million represents revenue bonds, and \$10.6 million represents notes issued under the Coastal Energy Loan Program.
-General obligation and revenue bonds are serviced by the Bond Bank and are secured, in part, by past State appropriations to the Bond Bank, certain revenue streams of the municipality borrowing the proceeds, and additional moneys of the Bond Bank placed in a statutory capital reserve fund.
-The Bond Bank is covenanted to notify the State legislature of any failure to maintain the capital reserve fund at their required levels.
+As of June 30, 2014 the total principal amount of outstanding bonds and notes of the Bond Bank was \$934.1 million.
+Of this total amount outstanding, \$919.1 million represents general obligation bonds, \$4.4 million represents revenue bonds, and \$10.6 million represents non-recourse notes issued under the Coastal Energy Loan Program.
+General obligation and revenue bonds are serviced by the Bond Bank and are secured, in part, by past State appropriations to the Bond Bank, certain revenue streams of the municipality borrowing the proceeds, and additional moneys of the Bond Bank placed in a statutory capital reserve fund at their required levels.
 The State legislature may appropriate funds to the Bond Bank to restore capital reserve funds to required amounts.
 (See "Moral Obligation Debt").
 The Coastal Energy Loan Program notes do not have a claim on any capital reserve funds of the Bond Bank and are payable solely from the payments of the municipalities participating in the Program.